oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 `defaultSize` is used for the initial size allocation for Slices, and `maxSize` is for rejecting Slices exceeding this size when returned to `sync.Pool`.
 The core algorithm dynamically adjusts `defaultSize` and `maxSize` based on statistical size information of Slices used at runtime, avoiding extra memory allocation while preventing memory leaks.

 This dynamic statistical process is relatively simple, dividing the size of Slices returned to the Pool into 20 intervals for statistics.
-After `calibrating` calls, it sorts by size, choosing the most frequently used interval size as `defaultSize`.
+After `calibrating` number calls, it sorts by size, choosing the most frequently used interval size as `defaultSize`.
 This statistical method avoids many extra memory allocations.
 Then, by sorting by size and setting the 95% percentile size as `maxSize`, it prevents large objects from entering the Pool statistically.
 This dynamic adjustment of these two values achieves better performance at runtime.

 # Conclusion